-Summary of key observations and interpretations for the NAA. (a) Background colors show S-wave velocities from the model of Porter et al. (2016), with the NAA indicated; gray bars show the SKS splitting results of Long et al. (2016). (b) SKS splitting results (red sticks) and interpretation (green bars and red arrow showing possible mantle flow) of Levin et al. (2018), who invoked present-day mantle upwelling in the NAA region. (c) Schematic interpretation of lithospheric alteration above the NAA.
+Summary of key observations and interpretations for the NAA. (a) Background colors show S-wave velocities from the model of Porter et al. (2016), with the NAA indicated; red bars show the SKS splitting results of Long et al. (2016). (b) SKS splitting results (red sticks) and interpretation (green and red arrows showing possible mantle flow) of Levin et al. (2018), who invoked present-day mantle upwelling in the NAA region. (c) Schematic interpretation of lithospheric alteration above the NAA.
 Panels a and b adapted with permission from Levin et al. (2018).
-Panel c adapted with permission from Menke et al. (2018).
 Abbreviation: NAA, Northern Appalachian Anomaly.